kradecki/poor-mans-datalake/LEVEL_1.md

 Successfully connected to Nessie REST at http://127.0.0.1:19120/api/v2 - Nessie API version 2, spec version 2.2.0
 ```

 Create branches for catalogs
-These branches must match the values you plan to use as iceberg.nessie-catalog.ref in your Trino catalog definitions:
+These branches must match the values you plan to use as `iceberg.nessie-catalog.ref` later in your Trino catalog definitions:

 ```sql
 CREATE BRANCH minio;